-2.10 The emerging Local Plan will, when adopted, replaceall the previous local plan documents referred to above.
+- 2.10 The emerging Local Plan will, when fully adopted, replace all the previous local plan documents referred to above.
+In February 2021 the Borough Council adopted the North Essex Authorities' Shared Strategic Section 1 Plan.
+Section 2 of the emerging Local Plan, the Colchester Borough specific policies, had yet to be examined. - 2.11 The Neighbourhood Plan has been prepared to be in general conformity with the strategic planning policies in Section One, while Section Two also contains a number of policies and proposals for West Mersea which are referred to in the appropriate sections in this

-- At the time of preparing the Neighbourhood Plan, the emerging Local Plan was with the Government appointed Planning Inspector for examination.
-The examination hearings of Section One (North Essex Authorities' Joint Strategic Plan) commenced in January 2018 but the Inspector concluded that more work needs to be carried out before the plan can be found sound, and that more evidence is required regarding transport, viability and sustainability. - 2.11 Further hearing sessions took place in January 2020 and in May 2020 the Inspector issued a letter stating that certain elements of the Joint Strategic Plan required modifications to remove the Colchester / Braintree Borders and the West of Braintree Garden Communities from the Plan.
-A focused 6 week consultation on 47 Proposed Main Modifications to the Draft Section 1 Plan took place between 27 August and 9 October 2020. - 2.12 The emerging Local Plan contains a number of policies and proposals for West Mersea which are referred to in the appropriate sections in this Neighbourhood Plan.
-The policies and proposals of the Neighbourhood Plan have regard to the content and status of the emerging Local Plan appropriate to the stage at which the preparation of that Plan has reached. - 2.13 The Borough Council has also adopted a number of Supplementary Planning Documents and other planning guidance.
+- Neighbourhood Plan.
+The policies and proposals of the Neighbourhood Plan have regard to the content and status of the emerging Local Plan appropriate to the stage at which the preparation of that Plan has reached. - 2.12 The Borough Council has also adopted a number of Supplementary Planning Documents and other planning guidance.
 These will, to a greater or lesser extent, have some relevance to planning in West Mersea.
 Their content, along with the adopted policies in both the adopted and emerging Local Plan, have been taken into account in preparing the Neighbourhood Plan.